© 2020 ROI Hunter

 People are shopping constantly nowadays.
 They are always ready to be sold to, and always ready to buy.
 You can inspire them to take action by showing the right product or the right deal.
 (Check out our other article on this topic - Discovery Commerce).

-Dynamic carousels are highly shoppable formats focused on direct response with relatively short conversion paths.
+Dynamic carousels are formats focused on direct response with relatively short conversion paths.
 The buyer has already made their decisions before even reaching your website.
-By controlling the quality of the products uploaded to your catalog, you directly influence your sales performance.
+By controlling the quality of the products uploaded to your catalogue, you directly influence your sales performance.

 The first thing you should do is to consider how your products look in the carousel.

 If you pride yourself on manufacturing locally, put a little flag in the image.
 Free Shipping?
 Say it!